-- Fences can be built with up to 25-foot post spacing.
+- Fences can be built with up to 20-foot post spacing.

 - Construction stays tight with less than 1% elongation over the service life of the fence.

-- Properly installed, the high tensile fencing does not sag as other fence materials may.
+- Properly installed, the high tensile fencing does not sag like other fence materials.